Big Data

 How does the Career path look?

 A skilled data analyst is an asset to the company.
 Businesses open up higher positions for trained big data analysts.
-To enter the field one needs the art of playing with the numbers.
-The statistical and analytical skills make a person go deep in the field.
+To enter the field, one needs the art of playing with numbers.
+Statistical and analytical skills make a person go deep in the field.
 Having a bachelor’s degree in mathematics, statistics, or computer science can be helpful.
-Otherwise enrolling in entry-level courses for data analytics and business development can also help to learn the required skill set.
+Otherwise, enrolling in entry-level data analytics and business development courses can also help to learn the required skill set.

 Job opportunities for Data Analyst